nflsjxc/Reflexive-Forwarding-NDN-demo/README.md

 ## Installation
 + The demo is developed based on Mini-NDN version 0.6.0
-+ Mini-NDN stores NDN software in `/mini-ndn/dl`, I modified NFD and ndn-cxx to implement Reflexive Forwarding.
-When installing please use `./install.sh --source` to install modified NDN software from source code
++ Mini-NDN stores NDN software source code in `/mini-ndn/dl`.
+When installing please use `./install.sh --source` to install NDN software from source code.
-+ If not working, you could try reinstall modified ndn-cxx and NFD in `/Mods` after you install mini-ndn.
++ After mini-ndn is installed, install modified ndn-cxx and NFD in `/Mods` to overwrite orignial ndn-cxx and NFD.
 ## Experiments
 The experiment code is stored in `/Experiments`
 To start an experiment,